 Regulations for contract researchers

-As of January 2008, the faculty of Economics and Business Administration has introduced a premium of 5000 euros for every fte of contract researchers, PhD students inclusive, paid to the departments.
+Departments receive a premium of 5000 euros for every fte of contract researchers, PhD students inclusive.

 The premium is only meant for contract researchers and not for researchers working on NWO grants.